opendatalab/UniMERNet/README.md

 - Ensure that the dataset path specified in the `configs/val` fold is correct and accessible.
 - The `test.py` script will use the specified test dataset for evaluation.
 Remember to change the test set path in test.py to your actual path.
 - Review the test results for performance metrics and any potential issues.

+## Math Formula Detection Tutorial

+The prerequisite for formula recognition is to detect the areas within PDF or webpage screenshots where formulas are located.
+The [PDF-Extract-Kit](https://github.com/opendatalab/PDF-Extract-Kit) includes a powerful model for detecting formulas.
+If you wish to perform both formula detection and recognition by yourself, you can refer to the [Formula Detection Tutorial](./MFD/README.md) for guidance on deploying and using the formula detection model.

 ## TODO

 - [x] Release inference code and checkpoints of UniMERNet.
 - [x] Release UniMER-1M and UniMER-Test.
 - [x] Open-source the Streamlit formula recognition GUI application.
-- [x] Release the training code for UniMERNet.
+- [ ] Release the training code for UniMERNet.

 ## Citation
 If you find our models / code / papers useful in your research, please consider giving us a star ⭐ and citing our work 📝, thank you :)